Do you care about your child’s development with writing?

 Despite many teachers’ good intentions, writing is often taught in school and standard writing programs in very limited ways.
 But students can learn to access and express their talents through writing more deeply in ways that you may not have conceived of yet.

-When kids are taught writing with more individualized and engaging methods, they can transform not only their writing skills but also their sense of who they are in the world.
+When students are taught writing with more individualized and engaging methods, they can transform not only their writing skills but also their sense of who they are in the world.

 Is your child getting the bigger picture?